spinnaker/spinnaker.github.io/setup/features/script-stage/index.md

 The [Script stage](/reference/pipeline/stages/#script) lets you run an arbitrary shell, Python, or Groovy script on a Jenkins instance as a first class stage in Spinnaker.
 For example, you can use it to launch a test suite from a pipeline instead of doing it manually.
-In order to be able to use the Script stage, you need to configure
+Using the Script stage requires some additional setup after you add Jenkins to your Spinnaker deployment.

 ## Prerequisites

-In order to configure a Script stage, you need:
+To configure a Script stage, you need:

 *   A running Jenkins instance at `$JENKINS_HOST`, with a user profile set up with admin access